obiwanjacobi/vst.net/Source.Core/Code/readme.md

 ## Issues

-* External dependencies (Microsoft.Extension.Configuration) are not found during load of Interop.
 * Deployment is a mess
   https://github.com/dotnet/sdk/issues/6688
   https://github.com/NuGet/Home/issues/6645
   https://github.com/NuGet/Home/issues/8623
   https://github.com/dotnet/runtime/issues/18527
   https://github.com/natemcmaster/DotNetCorePlugins
-  Goal is to make a Jacobi.Vst package that can be included in plugin and host projects...
+  Goal is to
+  1. make a Jacobi.Vst package that can be included in plugin and host projects...
   Interop project is not seen/included.
 Looking for workaround/manual options...
+  2. allow plugin to publish all dependencies to folder - incl. interop rename etc.

+* [Fixed] External dependencies (Microsoft.Extension.Configuration) are not found during load of Interop.
+    => Forgot Recursive dependencies.
+Will popup msgbox with missing dll.

 ## Refactor wishes